 Projects & Outreach: Nebraska Court Improvement Project

 Using federal funding made available through a contract with the Supreme Court of Nebraska, this project is designed to improve the functioning of the state court system in responding to cases involving children who have been abused or neglected.
-This project began in 1995 and, with a recent Congressional re-authorization, is expected to continue indefinitely.
+This project began in 1995 and is expected to continue indefinitely.
 The Court Improvement Project is the umbrella for most of the Center on Children, Families and the Law's activities that focus on the judicial and legal system.
 These specific projects include:

-- The Supreme Court Commission on Children in the Court
+- The Supreme Court Commission on Children in the Courts

 - Nebraska Guardian ad Litem Training